neumino/rethinkdbdash/README.md

 #### Stream ####

+_Note:_ Streams are an experimental features (especially the writable streams).
+Feedbacks and suggestions for this feature is welcome!

 If you prefer streams over cursors and arrays, you can use `toStream`.
 This synchronous method returns a stream that you can pipe.